fredrikaverpil/hatch-playground/README.md

 Why does anyone need this?

 I've used [Poetry](https://github.com/python-poetry/poetry) extensively for the last couple of years both for open source and internal/proprietary applications and libraries.
-There is a considerable amount of churn over time with deveoloper dependencies if you maintain many projects.
+There is a considerable amount of churn over time with developer dependencies if you maintain many projects.
 Especially since I average around 30 developer/CI dependencies per Python repository.

 This whole project started as a result of Poetry not allowing you to specify unpinned dependencies, or range-pin dependencies.